OpeyemiOdejimi/Automate-User-Creation-on-Linux-Server-using-Ansible/README.md

 ls /path/to/files
 ```
 ### Conclusion
 This project introduced you to automating file backup and restoration on a Linux server using Ansible.
 You set up an Ansible environment, created playbooks for backup and restoration, and verified the process.
-With these skills, you can extend the playbooks to include more servers, schedule regular backups, or integrate advanced options like compression or encryption.
+With these skills, you can extend the playbooks to include more servers, schedule regular backups, or integrate advanced options like compression or encryption